Natalia Rotenberg

-Natalia Sergeevna Rotenberg (born 18 January 1981 in Kurgan, the RSFSR) is a Russian public figure and sponsor.
+Natalia Sergeevna Rotenberg (born 18 January 1981) is a Russian businesswoman and politician.

 Early years

-Natalia Rotenberg was born on 18 January 1981 in a large family in Kurgan, in her early years she did rhythmic gymnastics and graduated from Gromov School of Music Arts.
+Natalia Rotenberg was born Natalia Nikolaeva on 18 January 1981 into a large family in Kurgan.
+In her early years she did rhythmic gymnastics and graduated from Gromov School of Music Arts.

 Later she graduated from School of Art as a choreographer and worked as a choreography and ballet teacher for children aged 6-11.
 Natalia graduated from the State University of Management with a degree in Financial Risks Management.
 In 2020 she graduated from the Russian Presidential Academy of National Economy and Public Administration with a degree in State and Municipal Enterprise Management..

 Charity, political and social activities

-In 2015, Natalia founded an eponymous charity fund NR.
-She participates as a speaker in various forums and conferences across Russia, and uses her charity fund to support children in art, sport and culture..
+In 2015, Natalia founded the charity fund NR.
+She participates as a speaker in various forums and conferences across Russia and uses her charity fund to support children in art, sport and culture..

-In 2016, she supported a young pianist Milena Putilova by arranging classes with teachers and participation in musical festivals, she became a guardian for Lidia Evdokimova, an orphan from Mogilev, Belarus.
+In 2016, she supported a young pianist Milena Putilova by arranging classes with teachers and participation in musical festivals.
+She became a guardian for Lidia Evdokimova, an orphan from Mogilev, Belarus.
 Natalia supported the international tour of The Shadow Show, and international competitions in rhythmic gymnastics in London.